 Our pleasant river cruise was interrupted when we volunteered to teach a sixth-grade Sunday school class.
 From the very first Barbara and I sensed they were ready for some meat, not the macaroni and cheese we might have stirred up for them.
 They seemed primed to have their convictions challenged, shaped, and tested—to really grapple with truth at a profound level.

 So we plunged in, at the same time paying close attention to learn what our students’ issues were.

 A sixth-grade survey

-Over time the curriculum evolved into discussions of issues like peer pressure, drinking, drugs, smoking, and sex.
+Over time the curriculum evolved into discussions of topics like peer pressure, drinking, drugs, smoking, and sex.
 It was astounding how sharp these sixth graders were in understanding truth and making applications, even though they were not emotionally and relationally mature.

 · “If I become pregnant before marriage, what would your reaction be?

 · “Did you have sex before you were married?”

 · “How old will I be before I can kiss?”

 · “What qualities should the person I marry have?”